hujhax/austin-improv-wiki/Troupes/RUSH.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Creative forces have come together to define the Tom Sawyer format.
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Creative forces have come together to define the Tom Sawyer format.
 Improv troupe RUSH brings their stadium anthem presence to the stage for a hard core experience.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Rush was formed as class troupe at ColdTowne Theater and performs the Tom Sawyer, a form created by the troupe themselves.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Rush was formed as class troupe at ColdTowne Theater and performs the Tom Sawyer, a form created by the troupe themselves.
 The Tom Sawyer combines elements from the La Ronde and the Harold and is specifically designed to allow a large cast to still create a holistic piece.</blockquote>

 ## Media
 ### Videos